itsvivekghosh/loan_management_system/README.md

 # Backend Assignment

+### Created a Loan Management System as per requirements.

 ## Creating the virtual environment

 Clone this project and create a Virtual Environment & activate the venv in the project location.